Information about Istanbul

 The Bazaar witnessed numerous fires and earthquakes and suffered tremendous damage during the 1894 earthquake, however, it was renovated to its glory numerous times.
 Currently, thousands of visitors per day flock to marvel at the maze of architecture design.

-Visitors to the Bazaar can enjoy a wide variety of shopping experience where they can stroll down the roads specializing in gold or leather and furniture shops.
+Visitors to the Bazaar can enjoy a wide variety of shopping experiences where they can stroll down the roads specializing in gold or leather and furniture shops.
 Visitors can also indulge their senses with the tasting of delicious Turkish delights.

 Information about Istanbul ranks the palace as one of the main historic attractions built during the Ottoman Empire.
 Topkapı Palace is surrounded by 5 km. long stone walls and guarded by 27 towers.
 The palace dates back to the 15th century and is located on a hill overlooking the sea of Marmara, the Bosphorus, and the Golden Horn area.